bo-codes/text-scan/README.md

 This prop takes an integer(1-10) to set the opacity of the placeholder text(random letters or '0's and '8's) in the text-scan animation.

-It is set to around 4 by default if no value is provided
+It is set to around 4 by default if no value is provided.

 ## **style**: